Version 2.0 · Personalised report · No sign-up

 Is my data stored?

 No. The tool runs entirely in your browser.
-Nothing is sent to a server, nothing is stored, and there is no sign-up.
+Nothing is sent to a server, nothing is stored, no sign-up.
+If you optionally use the "email me my report" button it opens your own email client — nothing passes through us.

 How accurate is the assessment?

-It applies current 2026/27 UK rules to your inputs to produce a risk indication.
+It applies current 2026/27 UK rules to your inputs.
 It is an educational tool, not legal or tax advice.

 Does the tool work for Scotland?

 Inheritance Tax findings apply UK-wide.
-Intestacy rules differ in Scotland — the tool is calibrated to England & Wales.
-The directional risks remain valid for Scotland but specific shares differ.
+Intestacy and family findings are calibrated to England & Wales (Scotland uses the Succession (Scotland) Act 1964).
+The directional risks remain valid for Scotland but the specific shares differ.

 What is the highest-impact single fix?